A Little Cloud: Title

-Thomas O'Grady's has argued that the somewhat ambiguous title "A Little Cloud" can be attributed to William Blake's "Infant Sorrow."
+Thomas O'Grady has argued that the somewhat ambiguous title "A Little Cloud" can be attributed to William Blake's "Infant Sorrow".
 He points out that Blake was an influential artist for Joyce and that Joyce gave a lecture on Blake once.
 O'Grady believes this connection is logical, because it lends structural and thematic significance to the title.
 This story is Little Chandler's "song of experience" according to O'Grady because the "infant hope" carried by Chandler's child is overwhelmed with the sorrow and remorse he feels.

-Terence Brown, meanwhile, has suggested the title may be an allusion to the Biblical tale of Elijah and the prophets of Baal and, more particularly, to I Kings 18:44.
+Terence Brown, meanwhile, has suggested that the title may be an allusion to the Biblical tale of Elijah and the prophets of Baal and, more particularly, to I Kings 18:44.